subtlepseudonym/subtlepseudonym.github.io/content/articles/ha-keg-sensors/index.md

 Calibrating the uxcell with still water turns out to have been a bad idea.
 When the keg was kicked, had measured ~21.369L dispensed, which is unlikely for a 18.93L keg (err rate of ~12.9%).
 Not a great err rate measurement considering both myself and Jenny ran CO2 through it on the "last" pour, which flows _really_ fast.
 Haven't actually fixed this yet, but won't be able to until the next keg is kicked due to replacing the uxcell flow meter.

 ### Signal leakage
 The uxcell is putting off enough RF that the digiten is picking it up and recording phantom pours.
 Unsure if this is the uxcell poorly regulating voltage (and just dumping modulated 5V pulses into the signal cable) or if it's a result of using a longer wire for the uxcell.
 Testing this by installing a digiten (which has greater accuracy anyway).
+Initial testing, without installing digiten in-line, seem positive.
+No signal leakage from a few pours and wires of roughly the same length.